newrelic/entity-definitions/docs/synthesis.md

       multiValue: false
 ```

+- Rename tags

 You can also change the name of the tag to use another value rather than the name in the attribute.
-In general we suggest to not use this configuration unless you are trying to use more standard namings,
+In general, we suggest to not use this configuration unless you are trying to use more standard namings,
-the reason is that sometimes for the user is difficult to see the difference between entity tags and telemetry attributes and chaning the names could cause even more confussion.
+the reason is that sometimes for the user is difficult to see the difference between entity tags and telemetry attributes and changing the names could cause even more confusion.

 A good use case for this feature is `CONTAINER`, we have different sources for a container (docker, kubernetes, etc) and we rename the tags to use a standard naming instead of per source naming.